pwighton/bids-specification/src/derivatives/atlas.md

 **Multi-cohort templates.**
-In the case that the template-generating pipeline derives several cohorts, the file structure must employ the [`cohort-<label>` directory and entity](../glossary.md#cohort-entities).
+In the case that the template-generating pipeline derives several cohorts, the file structure MAY employ the [`cohort-<label>` directory and entity](../glossary.md#cohort-entities).

 <!-- This block generates a file tree.